-Dan Ryder is a poet and editor from Doncaster, South Yorkshire.
-A graduate of the Manchester Writing School, his poems are found in various Australian and British literary journals.
+Dan Ryder is a poet and writer from Doncaster, South Yorkshire.
+A graduate of the Manchester Writing School, his poems have been published in various literary magazines and shortlisted for international literary prizes.

-In 2015, he lived in Melbourne, Australia for a year and was on the Voiceworks editorial committee as a poetry editor.
-Voiceworks is a national quarterly literary magazine that publishes and pays for new writing and art by Australians under the age of 25.
+In 2015 he lived in Melbourne, Australia for a year and was on the editorial committee for Voiceworks.
+Voiceworks is a national literary magazine that publishes and pays for new writing and art by Australians under the age of 25.

 Since moving back to Doncaster, he worked as a social media manager and writer for arts and culture magazine Doncopolitan.
 He was employed as creative producer for The Ted Hughes Project (South Yorkshire).
 He combined this with being a learning support assistant at a secondary school in his hometown.

 In 2017 he curated his debut exhibition These poets, our kin / These poems, our stories at the Frenchgate Centre.
 He reimagined a disused space that saw a daily footfall of 20,000 people.
 Initially meant to be exhibited for six months, it is still on display in 2021 due to positive public reception.